davefutyan/common_sw/README.md

 # common_sw
-CHEOPS software framework required by CHEOPSim, developed by Reiner Rohlfs, Anja Bekkelien and Mathias Beck at the University of Geneva
+Software framework for [CHEOPS](https://cheops.unibe.ch), developed by Reiner Rohlfs, Anja Bekkelien and Mathias Beck at the University of Geneva, required by [CHEOPSim](https://github.com/davefutyan/CHEOPSim).

 <h3>Requirements</h3>
 The CHEOPS software framework can be installed on linux or macOS.
 The CHEOPS deployment uses CentOs version 7.5.